mcc-us/ea/_questions/q-40questions-filing-status.md

 A. Qualifying surviving spouse (QSS)
 B. Head of Household.
-C. She may choose to file either Single or Head of Household. correct
+C. She may choose to file either Single or Head of Household.
 D. Single.

 Correct Answer Explanation for C: